NCEAS/metacat/helm/README.md

 ### OR: Migrating Metacat from an Existing Database (e.g. Bitnami Postgres)

 Follow the detailed instructions on ["Importing Data" in the DataONE CNPG README](https://github.com/DataONEorg/dataone-cnpg/blob/main/README.md#importing-data).

+## Appendix 6: The RabbitMQ Cluster Operator

+> [!NOTE]
+> This is a separate process from installing the Metacat Helm chart, and only needs to be done once.

+We recommend using the [RabbitMQ Cluster Operator](https://www.rabbitmq.com/kubernetes/operator/operator-overview) to install and manage a RabbitMQ cluster for use with Metacat.
+Installing it is beyond the scope of this document, but is simple - see the [DataONE K8s Cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/rabbitmq/rabbitmq-operator.md#rabbitmq-cluster-operator-installationupgrade).

+Once the operator is installed, the Metacat Helm chart will automatically use it to create the RabbitMQ resources it needs.
+The RabbitMQ cluster can be customized using the parameters under `dataone-indexer.rabbitmq.*` in the [dataone-indexer Sub-Chart](#dataone-indexer-sub-chart) section, above.

+Alternatively, if you wish to provide and manage your own RabbitMQ instance, you can do so by setting `dataone-indexer.rabbitmq.enabled: false` in your values.yaml overrides, and then providing the connection details using the parameters `metacat.index.rabbitmq.hostname`, and `dataone-indexer.idxworker.rabbitmqSecret`.
+(Inspect the dataone-indexer subchart values.yaml file to see the full range of options available).